 3. Requesting Follow-Ups

 It’s a common consensus that follow-up emails can be irritating, especially to someone who gets hundreds of requests daily.
 However, a sworn marketing tactic has been to request a follow-up in case there’s no response.
 That’s because it’s believed that a single point of contact may not be fruitful in establishing the desired relationship.

 When you send a follow-up, it might just draw their attention to your old email.
 Hence, you should always send a follow-up to respond to the earlier email rather than creating a separate email thread.

-People can often get overwhelmed with the follow-ups and send blunt emails.
+People can often get overwhelmed with follow-ups and send blunt emails.
 Try not to do that and keep the message as light as possible.
 Remember that a follow-up email should be brief and have fewer words than your initial pitch.
-This helps in maintaining the point of your initial email.
+This helps maintain the point of your initial email.

 Bloggers and website owners are very busy with work, so follow-up emails should consider that.
 For instance, frame it like, “I know you must be busy with all the seasonal postings, but I wanted to follow up about the pitch I sent last month.”

 Another thing to note is that you should not send the follow-up email too early.
 Most contributors recommend waiting for at least three weeks before following up on the pitch.
 Also, check for any specific clauses in the contributor guidelines, as some bloggers don’t like to receive follow-up emails.

 Getting a response from the desired blogger calls for celebration.
 But the journey of pitching is far from over; in most cases, you’ll need to spend time having follow-up conversations regarding the topic.